 Disadvantages:

-In contrast to incremental budgeting, zero-based budgeting is created from scratch each period—without considering the previous period’s budget.
+In contrast to incremental budgeting, a zero-based budget is created from scratch for each new period, without considering the previous period’s budget.

 Advantages:

-• Aligns spending with current situations and conditions.
+- It aligns spending with the current situation and conditions.

 Disadvantages:

-• Can be challenging to implement, especially for large businesses.
+- It can be challenging to implement, especially in large-scale businesses.

-Best for: Businesses seeking a comprehensive financial review or those going through a restructuring phase.
+It is suitable for businesses seeking a comprehensive financial review or undergoing a restructuring phase.

-Activity-based budgeting is created based on the activities required to produce goods or services, tailored to the operational outputs.
+An activity-based budget is prepared based on the activities required to produce a product or service, and is adjusted according to operational outputs.

 Advantages:

-• Allocates resources more strategically and according to priorities.
+- It allocates resources more strategically and according to their priorities.

 Disadvantages:

-• Can be complex and time-consuming, potentially hindering its implementation.
+- It can be complex and time-consuming, which may hinder or delay its implementation.

-• Requires detailed analysis and understanding of processes and activities.
+- It requires detailed analysis and a thorough understanding of processes and activities.

 4. Value Proposition Budgeting

-Value proposition budgeting is a budget where expenditure priorities are arranged based on the return on investment (ROI) of activities.
+A value proposition budget is a budget in which spending priorities are determined based on their expected return on investment (ROI).

 Advantages: